kevintpeng/Learn-Something-Every-Day/Networking/Network Debugging.md

 - **routing layer 3 issues**
   - `ifconfig` is used for information about network interfaces
   - `ping` of course is an easy way to see if a hostname or address is discoverable
+  - `route` will display the routing table
+  - `bridge link show` can be used to display